 The best way to do this is to combine an SEO plugin with a title plugin, like Headline Analyzer.
 The SEO plugin will tell you if you use your focus keyword in the SEO title, while the Headline Analyzer will provide feedback on your SEO page title.

-CoSchedule’s Headline Analyzer also allows you to simultaneously examine the Headline Score and the SEO score, providing suggestions on improving your score.
+CoSchedule’s Headline Analyzer also allows you to simultaneously examine the Headline Score and the SEO score, providing suggestions to help you improve both.

 Creating SEO-optimized titles and headlines is essential for any travel blogger aiming to increase visibility and engagement.
 The right SEO page title can boost your search engine rankings and attract and retain readers’ interest.

-Below are practical templates and examples based on SEO best practices.
+Below are practical templates and examples based on the best SEO practices.
 These are designed to be adaptable, ensuring your travel content is discoverable and appealing to your audience.

 Before we start, it is important to remember that when creating a title, you must include a mix of different types of words that readers often look for.
 Your word balance should include:

-• Uncommon words like best, beautiful, awesome, actually, good, beautiful
+- Uncommon words like best, beautiful, awesome, actually, good

 On top of that, positive or negative SEO page titles tend to get more engagement than neutral ones.